erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 The leaf nodes are the elements of the committed vector, `m`, `y`, `v`, and such.
 The root $h_1$ is the **commitment** to this vector!

 When the prover is asked to show that indeed some element of the vector exists at some position, it will provide only the necessary nodes.
-For example, a verifier could ask “is there really a `t` at position 6?”.
+For example, a verifier could ask "is there really a `t` at position 6?".
 The prover will give: `c`, `t`, $h_7$ and $h_2$.
 The verifier will do the following:

 - $h_6 = H(c, t)$
 - $h_3 = H(h_6, h_7)$